Uliana-So/search_info/README.md

 # search_info

 ## About project
-A little web-app which returns one question per request for a quiz.
+A small web application that returns found words or deletes an entry by id.

 ## Requirements for Linux
 - make